mariechatfield/tutorials/firebase/steps/step5_read_dynamic_data.md

 ## AFTER

 You can use the [jQuery](https://jquery.com/) library to edit the content of HTML elements in response to events.

+You can attach event listeners using the [jQuery](https://jquery.com/) library and the [Firebase](https://www.firebase.com/docs/web/) library to listen for interesting events and perform actions in response to them.

 You can read user-generated data from your database in real-time.